 << OCT.
 11, 1996 Seven members of the Mountaineer Militia are arrested in a plot to blow up the FBI's national fingerprint records center, where 1,000 people work, in West Virginia.
-In 1998, leader Floyd "Ray" Looker is sentenced to 18 years in prison, with a release date of 2012.
-Two other defendants are sentenced on explosives charges and a third draws a year in prison for providing blueprints of the FBI facility to Looker, who then sold them to a government informant who was posing as a terrorist.

-JAN.
-16, 1997 >> Two anti-personnel bombs the second clearly designed to kill arriving law enforcement and rescue workers - explode outside an abortion clinic in Sandy Springs, Ga., a suburb of Atlanta.
+In 1998, leader Floyd "Ray" Looker is sentenced to enforcement and rescue workers - explode outside an abortion clinic in Sandy Springs, Ga., a suburb of Atlanta.
 Seven people are injured.
 Letters signed by the "Army of God" claim responsibility for this attack and another, a month later, at an Atlanta gay bar.
 Authorities later learn that these attacks, the 1998 bombing of a Birmingham, Ala., abortion clinic and the 1996 Atlanta Olympics bombing, were all carried out by Eric Robert Rudolph, who is captured in 2003 after five years on the run.
 Rudolph avoids the death penalty by pleading guilty in exchange for a life sentence, but simultaneously releases a defiant statement defending his attacks.